vanHeemstraSystems/structurizr-headstart/500/100/README.md

 [ See Image "getting-started"  ]

-[ see Image "getting-started-diagram-key"  ]
+[ See Image "getting-started-diagram-key"  ]

 A diagram key is automatically generated for you, based upon the [styles](https://structurizr.com/help/notation) and [shapes](https://structurizr.com/help/shapes) defined in the model.